1982 Lebanon War: PLO

 divided into three concentrations; about 1,500 south of the Litani River in the so-called Iron Triangle (between the villages of Kana, Dir Amas, and Juya), Tyre, and its surrounding refugee camps; another 2,500 of the Kastel Brigade in three districts between the Litani and a line running from Sidon to northeast of Nabatiye; and a third large concentration of about 1,500–2,000 men of the Karameh Brigade in the east, on the slopes of Mount Hermon.

 PLO primary forces consisted of three conventional brigades – each of 2,000 to 2,500 men – and of seven artillery battalions.
 Each brigade comprised contingents of the many PLO factions.
 The Yarmouk Brigade was stationed along the coastal strip while the Kastel Brigade was in the south.
 The Karameh Brigade was stationed on the eastern slopes of Mount Hermon in the area called Fatahland.

-The PLO had around 15,000 to 18,000 fighters (of whom about 5,000 to 6,000 were alleged to be foreign mercenaries (or volunteers) from such countries as Libya, Iraq, India, Sri Lanka, Chad and Mozambique) deployed as follows:
+The PLO had around 15,000 to 18,000 fighters deployed as follows: